KatekovAnton/MACS-docs/Guides/Scripting.md

 function testMatchLogic:onMapLoaded(game, match)
 ```

-This function called when map is initialized.
-Resources are generated randomly so in order to place mining stations we should define resource fields.
+This function is being called when map is initialized.

-Example of adding initial mineral field:

 ```lua
 function testMatchLogic:onMapLoaded(game, match)